meteor/redis-livedata/README.md

 ## Installation

-Add this package to your Meteor app with meteorite:
+Add this package to your Meteor app:

-    mrt add redis-livedata
+    meteor add slava:redis-livedata

 Since Redis is not yet shipped with Meteor or this package, you need to have a running Redis server and a url to connect to it.
 You can install Redis locally